EtainClub/blurt/README.md

 ## Launch Plans

-* Blurt is a fork of the Steem blockchain that begins operating on or before July 4th, 2020 with Steem balances taken in a snapshot at block 4352**6969**.
-Giggity.
+* Blurt is a fork of the Steem blockchain that begins operating on or before July 4th, 2020 with Steem balances taken in a snapshot at block 43526969.

 ## Centralization